 Ultraviolet, or UV, lamps for tanning currently are considered class I medical devices by the FDA, which means they are subject to relatively few regulations.

 The FDA could boost tanning beds either to a class II or class III medical device -- a change that would mean stricter regulation.
 Among the new rules could be a prohibition of devices containing mirrors that amplify the power of UV exposure.
-A few members of the FDA panel dissented on the under-18 ban.
-They agreed with the sentiment of a ban, but thought it would be unrealistic to implement a ban and would be better to require strong warnings and parental notification.

 More than 30 million people tan indoors every year, and nearly three quarters of them are women between ages 16 and 29, according to the Journal of American Dermatology.